Malay College Kuala Kangsar: History

 The college celebrated its centenary on 26 March 2005, attended by dignitaries, old boys, and townspeople.
 The Yang di-Pertuan Agong of Malaysia attended the event, along with the royal rulers of the states of Perak, Selangor and Negeri Sembilan as well as the governor of Malacca.
 The college were also proclaimed as the Heritage Institution of Culture and Country.

 On 10 June 2006, Emperor Akihito and Empress Michiko of Japan visited the school.
 The monarchs had promised to visit the school in the 1990s.

 Since 30 May 2007, the Malaysian Ministry of Education has recognised MCKK as a cluster school.

 In 2010, the school have been selected to be among the first High Performance Schools while in 2013, the Prep School celebrated its centenary.

 MCKK has also hosted two international events, which are The Malay College Youth Development Summit since 2008 until now, and The Malay College Rugby Premier Sevens since 2011.
-Both events consist of international schools across the globe such as Southeast Asian countries like Singapore, Indonesia and Thailand together with premier schools from India, South Korea, South Africa and Australia.
+Both events consist of international schools across the globe such as Southeast Asian countries like Singapore, Indonesia and Thailand getting together with premier schools from India, South Korea, South Africa and Australia.

 Buildings

 The most recognisable feature of the school is the Big School (built in 1909), a building with pseudo Greco-Roman architecture fronted by a rugby field.
 The school is built to accommodate 100 students initially, but in 1910, there were 139 boys in the School Register, 124 of them boarders.
 Thus, the planning for the construction of the Preparatory School was considered and it was referred to as the Sekolah Kechil.
 The block was completed by 1913 when it took in its first boarders.
 It was then referred to as the Prep School.
 It admitted boys who had completed Standard 4 and were being "prepared" for secondary school boarding experience by completing their Standard 5 and Form Remove at the Prep School.
 In 1955, the West and East Wing, as well as the administration block and Clock Tower were added.
 The administrative block (New School) was opened by High Commissioner for the Federation of Malaya, Donald MacGillivray, in 1955.
 The West and the East Wing, with the original Big School, make up what is now called the Big School.
-Dorms 1-6 are located in the East Wing, 7-16 in the Overfloor and 17-22 in the West Wing.
-Two more hostel blocks, the Pavilion and New Hostel were built in 1963 and 1972 respectively; the latter houses second former.
+Dorms 1-6 are located in the East Wing, 7–16 in the Overfloor and 17–22 in the West Wing.
+Two more hostel blocks, the Pavilion and New Hostel were built in 1963 and 1972 respectively; the latter houses second formers.
 Another prominent feature of the school is the Big Tree, a rain tree (Samanea saman) in front of the East Wing that is said to be as old as the original Big School itself.